 The Phoenix Network has adapted the Massachusetts Department of Elementary and Secondary Education's rubric for mid-year and summative evaluations.
 Through the mid-year and summative evaluation cycle, Phoenix teachers meet with their supervisors to establish goals, and to reflect on, review, and evaluate their progress in reaching instructional and non-instructional professional goals.
-In 2018-2019, Phoenix Chelsea and Phoenix Springfield did not make any changes to their current systems for teacher evaluation.
+In 2019-2020, Phoenix Chelsea and Phoenix Springfield did not make any changes to their current systems for teacher evaluation, however due to COVID-19, Phoenix was not able to formally evaluate our staff.